Minimum viable product: Description

 For example, in 2015, specialists from the University of Sydney devised the Rippa robot to automate farm and weed management.
 Before it was released, the technical hypothesis – that the robot can distinguish weeds from farm plants – had already been proven.
 But the business hypothesis – that it would be a viable tool on a working farm – still needed to be proved.
-The application of the MVP method here is that the business hypothesis, and only if it proves successful will further development be invested.
+The application of the MVP method here is that the business hypothesis is tested, and only if it proves successful will further development be invested.

 "The minimum viable product is that version of a new product a team uses to collect the maximum amount of validated learning about customers with the least effort."
 The definition's use of the words maximum and minimum means it is not formulaic.
 It requires judgment to figure out, for any given context, what MVP makes sense.
 Due to this vagueness, the term MVP is commonly used, either deliberately or unwittingly, to refer to a much broader notion ranging from a rather prototype-like product to a fully-fledged and marketable product.

 An MVP can be part of a strategy and process directed toward making and selling a product to customers.
 It is a core artifact in an iterative process of idea generation, prototyping, presentation, data collection, analysis and learning.
 One seeks to minimize the total time spent on an iteration.
 The process is iterated until a desirable product/market fit is obtained, or until the product is deemed non-viable.

 Steve Blank typically refers to minimum viable product as minimum feature set.